 After rowing for about 45 minutes, we reached to the Morning Vegetable Market in Dal Lake.
 Mohammad was continuously rowing so that we could reach the market on time.
 We were just in time as shopkeepers in their boats were about to wrap up their business.
 Its a wholesale market where farmers (who grow vegetables on the bank of Dal lake) come to sell vegetables and local shopkeepers from the city market come to the market to buy their supplies.

 We stayed at the morning market for some time as Mohammad took time to catch his breath after rowing for almost an hour.
 Then our Shikara started moving around through the different markets within Dal lake.
 Meena Bazaar is a famous market in Dal lake and usually all Shikara owners will take you to this market for shopping.
 We told Mohammad that we would not like to shop and he humbly accepted our request without forcing us even once.
-We tried Kahwah, traditional Kashmiri drink as we stopped on the shop along way
+We tried Kahwah, traditional Kashmiri drink as we stopped on the shop along the way.

-Overall, we enjoyed our Shikara ride on Dal Lake as there was no crowd in the morning and it was all calmness and beauty around.
+Overall, we enjoyed our Shikara ride on Dal Lake as there was no crowd in the morning and it was all calmn and serene around.
 Also, Mohammad navigated us through the internal small paths passing through lotus and Lilies flowers making it an enjoyable ride for us.
 After this enjoyable ride through Dal lake, we left for Gulmarg to enjoy the first snowfall of the season in Kashmir valley.

 How to Book Shikara ride on Dal lake